Jack Schlossberg: Democratic National Committee

 In August 2020, Schlossberg gave a virtual address on the second night of the 2020 Democratic National Convention with his mother, Caroline, and endorsed Joe Biden's run for the presidency.
 In 2023, Schlossberg publicly criticized the presidential campaign of his first cousin once removed, Robert F. Kennedy Jr., and supported Biden’s re-election.

 Schlossberg gave his first in-person speech on the second night of the 2024 Democratic National Convention in Chicago, where he endorsed Kamala Harris.
 In September 2024, Schlossberg became co-chair of the environmental organization Climate Power's campaign "Too Hot Not to Vote", an initiative designed to "engage, educate and motivate people to vote for climate and clean energy champions” in the 2024 presidential election.
 Media outlets have portrayed Schlossberg as a "new face" of the Kennedy family, and a "new hope" of the Democratic Party.

 U.S. House of Representatives race

-Following Congressman Jerry Nadler's September 2025 announcement that he would not seek re-election in 2026, Schlossberg expressed interest in mounting a campaign for Nadler's congressional seat, New York's 12th congressional district.
-On September 7, he announced he was forming an exploratory committee for a potential congressional run.
-On November 12, 2025, he announced his candidacy for New York's 12th congressional district in the 2026 elections.
+Following Congressman Jerry Nadler's September 2025 announcement that he would not seek re-election in 2026, Schlossberg expressed interest in mounting a campaign for Nadler's seat, representing New York's 12th congressional district.
+On November 11, 2025, he announced his candidacy.
+Schlossberg's candidacy has been criticized by primary opponents and political analysts for a lack of professional experience and local civic engagement.

+In May 2026, The New York Times published an investigative report characterizing Schlossberg's campaign operation as "erratic and plagued by turnover".
+Former staffers alleged that Schlossberg frequently missed weekly strategy meetings, abruptly terminated personnel, or neglected to formally notify employees of their dismissal.

+While early polling showed a competitive race, Schlossberg was defeated in the Democratic primary on June 23, 2026, finishing a distant third behind Micah Lasher and Alex Bores.